Ruth Putnam (author)

 Ruth Putnam (18 July 1856, Yonkers, New York – 12 February 1931, Geneva, Switzerland) was an author, suffragist, and alumni trustee of Cornell University.

-One of eleven children of the publisher George Palmer Putnam and his wife Victorine Haven Putnam, Ruth Putnam received her bachelor's degree in 1878 from Cornell University.
-(In 1873 Emma Sheffield Eastman was the first woman to graduate from Cornell University.)
-Ruth Putnam wrote a number of historical works and consulted original sources in Dutch, French, and German, as well as English.
+One of eleven children of the publisher George Palmer Putnam and his wife Victorine Haven Putnam, she received her bachelor's degree in 1878 from Cornell University (in 1873 Emma Sheffield Eastman had been the first woman to graduate from Cornell University).
+Putnam wrote a number of historical works and consulted original sources in Dutch, French, and German, as well as English.
 She also wrote a biography of her eldest sibling Mary Corinna Putnam Jacobi, who was a famous physician and suffragist.